michellab/BioSimSpace/python/BioSimSpace/Trajectory/README.md

     > $HOME/sire.app/lib/python3.5/site-packages/scipy/io/
 ```

-Some examples of how to use the Trajectory sub-package:
+Some examples of how to use the Trajectory package:

 ```python
 import BioSimSpace as BSS